Back to School

 Elementary school and New Middle School in Eichgraben, Lower Austria

-Expanded Spaces for Learning and Playing
+Expanded Spaces for Play and Learning

 Type of commission